Showing posts with label v.. Show all posts

 A revision of a Wyatt poem

 Thomas Wyatt was a Tudor-era writer of crass poems.
 We have hence altered one of his poems, to more fully express the modern framework.
-His sonnets are typical and trite love poems, generally reducing the other to an object which could be closer or further away.
-Yet he is no good at this, while other poets of that 'era' exceeded him.
-Wyatt represents an ambiguous or transitional period in the social system, which he merely ran across in all its confusion.
-It is hence of passing interest to those who would confuse people now concerning the social system.
-It is still too complex for this.
-We hence have edited this appropriately:
+His sonnets are typical and trite love poems, which were common in his era.
+Yet he was no good at this, while other poets of that era - like Sidney or Petrarca - exceeded him.
+Due to the dullness of his poetry, we have sought to refurbish it into something worth reading:

 They Flee From Metal